 Amid a data-driven world, ill-informed leaders make bad choices.
-When it comes to customer experiences - the one trend that has been dominating the retail industry for 3 years since the pandemic outbreak, the more data, the better.
-In fact, companies need to build their own ecosystem of customer experiences with precise customer personas, customer journey, and more importantly, customer experience metrics.
+When it comes to customer experiences – the one trend that has been dominating the retail industry for 3 years since the pandemic outbreak, the more data, the better.
+In fact, companies need to build their own ecosystem of customer experiences with precise customer personas, customer journeys, and more importantly, customer experience metrics.

 It’s critical that a company is investing its time and money to measure customer experience metrics.
 Not only will these metrics allow you to better understand how frictionless your customers find your product, but they will also give you actionable insights into how to improve the product.
 This can have huge benefits for your company in the long run because it decreases churn rate and dives up your retention and trial-to-customer scores.

 Measure customer experience with these key CX metrics